 Why are there two jackpot figures?

-If they opt for the latter, known as the ‘annuity option’, they get the jackpot in full, in steadily rising payouts.
-In the case of Saturday’s draw, the payments would increase from just over $2.5m to around $10.5m.
+If they opt for the latter, known as the ‘annuity option,’ they get the jackpot in full, in steadily rising payouts.

 If they go for the lump sum, they get the smaller ‘cash value’ figure.

-Explaining the difference between the two jackpot amounts, the Powerball organisers say: “The annuity is invested in government bonds over 29 years, allowing payments to increase by 5% each year.”
+Explaining the difference between the two jackpot amounts, the Powerball organizers say: “The annuity is invested in government bonds over 29 years, allowing payments to increase by 5% each year.”

 Remember that winnings are pre-tax.